arturdryomov/pages/content/posts/2019-02-13-filling-autofill-gaps.md

 Autofill is limited to Android version, OpenYOLO can be used anywhere.
 Autofill is platform-specific, OpenYOLO is platform-agnostic.
-And the cherry on top — it is possible to use them side-by-side but the experience is confusing.
+And the cherry on top — it is possible to use them side-by-side but the experience is confusing, it is like having both Smart Lock and OpenYOLO at the same time.
 There are still no recommendations what to prefer and when.
 [The discussion about the dichotomy between Autofill and OpenYOLO](https://github.com/openid/OpenYOLO-Android/issues/127) stopped — guess when — in October, 2017.

 I can feel the confusion of password manager developers who spent time working on OpenYOLO then being informed that there is a same-same but different Autofill.

+Don’t get me wrong — Autofill is a nice thing for users and developers.
+It brings basically zero-effort password managing — mark an `EditText` with proper `inputType` or `autofillHints` and everything will be done automagically, including filling and saving afterwards.
+It is just confusing to see it appear after OpenYOLO started to gain its momentum.

 ## [Google Credentials](https://developers.google.com/android/reference/com/google/android/gms/auth/api/credentials/package-summary)